What is a Foster Home?

 (I am located just outside of Mount Forest, Ontario).

-The Foster Family will be responsible for feeding and upkeep of regular veterinary care (shots, etc.) or any illness/accident that is not involved with the breeding aspect of the dog.
+The Foster Family will be responsible for feeding and upkeep of regular veterinary care (shots, etc.).
+Any illness/accident that is not involved with the breeding aspect of the dog is also the Foster parents responsibility.
 The Foster Family will have to agree to use the food recommended by the breeder and not permit the animal to get over or underweight.
 The breeder will be responsible for any expenses involved in the breeding aspect (hip certifications,

 How many litters will the dog have?